loggin-js/loggin-js/README.md

 ```
 ****
 > ### !
 NOTICE !
-> Take into account that all **Logger** configuration methods propagate to all the **Notifiers** it has.
+> Remember that all **Logger** configuration methods propagate to all the **Notifiers** that they have.
-> If you just want to afect one notifier, you must have created it yourself and passed it into the logger.
+> If you just want to affect one notifier, you must have created that notifier yourself, and passed it into the logger.
 ****

 [back to top](#table-of-content-)